SorrelBrigman/similar_tastes_nashville/README.md

 App concept: A restaurant recommendation app that will take user input and return only reviews from similar users.

-This is the user interface for Similar Taste API, the repo can be found here: https://github.com/SorrelBrigman/backend_capstone
+This is the user interface for Similar Taste API, the repo for the backend can be found here: https://github.com/SorrelBrigman/backend_capstone

 The backend repo contains mockups, links to the trello board for planning and additional notes about the backend of the site.